Why Setting Standards Are Important – Coffee Shop Frustrations

 I was sitting in a café that has an incredible view, great vibe and delicious BLEAT, frustratingly waiting to be served.
 (A BLEAT is a bacon, lettuce, egg, avocado, and tomato sandwich if you’re not familiar.)
-I have been to this café multiple times, and although their team members are lovely, the service can be average at the best of times.
+I have been to this café multiple times, and although their team members are lovely and the food and coffee is great the service can be average at the best of times.

 My frustration boils over every single time, as I watch to see how long it takes to be served (no matter how busy, or quiet).
-This morning, as my waiting time clicked into its 7th minute I debated getting up and ordering from the front, but I managed to catch the eye of a waiter as she took a casual drink from behind the counter, I eventually ordered, with my coffee and BLEAT following soon after.
+This morning, as my waiting time (on a quiet morning) clicked into its 7th minute I got up from my laptop (which I had been working at) to order from the counter.
+The server’s response to my question of whether it would be possible to make an order for some breakfast… “would you like that to take away…?”

 How do my coffee shop frustrations relate to standards and what are standards anyway?